Dre Campbell Farm

 1. Dish Soap

-You’ve probably heard that dish soap is an excellent remedy for removing fleas, and it is.
+You’ve probably heard that dish soap is an effective flea remover, and it is.

 Mix the soap (Dawn dish soap works well) with water in a spray bottle.